Philosophy

 one decision.

 A store flags it on Monday.
 WhatsApp, forward, deck, approval.
-By the time the answer lands, the customers are gone — and the stock was sitting in the warehouse the entire time.
+By the time the answer lands, the customers are gone — and the stock was in the warehouse the whole time.

 One stock-out, as it actually travels